iDefense Security Advisory 06.03.08

 a web server.
 More information is available at the following URL.

-Remote exploitation of design error in Sun Microsystem's Java System
+Remote exploitation of a file creation vulnerability in Sun

-Active Server Pages allows attackers to bypass administration server
+Microsystem's Java System Active Server Pages allows attackers to

-Exploitation allows an attacker to bypass authentication restrictions
+Exploitation allows an attacker to create, or append to, arbitrary files

-imposed by the HTTP server.
+on the system with root privileges.
 No authentication is required to

 iDefense has confirmed the existence of this vulnerability within